 Chief Justice Roger Taney gave the court’s opinion; it had ruled 7-2 against Scott.

-Taney announced that slaves were not citizens of the United States and had no rights to sue in federal courts, and in fact, blacks couldn’t be citizens.
+Taney announced that enslaved people were not citizens of the United States and had no rights to sue in federal courts, and in fact, African Americans couldn’t be citizens.